Contributed Data: Contribute your Data to the Wetlands Master Geodatabase

-- The Wetlands Master Geodatabase consists of wetland polygon and linear features only.
-All point data should be buffered and added to the polygon feature class.
+- The Wetlands Master Geodatabase consists of wetland polygon features only.
+All point and linear data should be buffered and added to the polygon feature class.

 - Ideally, data should be classified and attributed using Cowardin et al., which is the FGDC standard.
 Failing that, a crosswalk should be provided to convert the contributor's code to the Cowardin code.
 For more information on wetlands classification refer to the following documents: